-Of the many industries you could possibly start-up in, the party and events planning business is one of the more attractive enterprises to start, regardless of age and past work experience.
-Everyone loves a good party, and having the chance to plan lavish bashes using someone else's money and attend them too is appealing to many.
-Obviously it isn't as easy as this, and a broad range of skills are needed to ensure that you make your party planning venture a success.
-This week, we take a look at some of the dos, don’ts, best practices and considerations you should bear in mind when opening your own events management business.
+The party and events planning industry is an exciting enterprise to get involved in, making it an attractive start-up option.
+Everyone loves a good party, right?
+Having the chance to plan lavish bashes using someone else’s money, and attend them, is appealing to many.
+Obviously, it isn’t as easy as this, and a broad range of skills is needed to ensure your party planning venture is a success.
+This week, we take a look at some of the dos, don’ts, best practices and considerations you should bear in mind when starting an event planning business.

 What skills do I need?

-While planning an amazing party may seem like a doodle on paper, in reality it can be a very stressful experience.
-Strong project management skills are obviously a must, as no matter what the nature of the event you are planning, organising entertainment, booking rooms, managing guest lists and sourcing good quality catering are always going to feature.
+While planning an amazing party may seem like a doddle, in reality, it can be a very stressful experience.
+Strong project management skills are obviously a must.
+Regardless of the type of event, sourcing and organising entertainment, catering, booking rooms and managing guest lists will always be a key part of the job.

 The events industry is also inherently suited to “outgoing and bubbly” characters, as prospective clients need to believe that you yourself are a fun character in order to really believe you can pull off their dream event for them.